To accurately

 the trespasses by contemporary thinking on the rights of natural

-it is wise to listen.
+systems in people and the environment.
 This may be experienced in her book "The

 Battle in Seattle" of which a chapter about connecting